MicrosoftLearning/mslearn-fabric/Instructions/Labs/04-ingest-pipeline.md

     - **Binary copy**: <u>Un</u>selected
     - **Request timeout**: *Leave blank*
     - **Max concurrent connections**: *Leave blank*
-6. Select **Next**, and then ensure that the following settings are selected:
+6. Select **Next**, and wait for the data to be sampled and then ensure that the following settings are selected:
     - **File format**: DelimitedText
     - **Column delimiter**: Comma (,)
     - **Row delimiter**: Line feed (\n)